OutSystems/docs-odc/src/eap/integration-with-systems/mobile-plugins/keystore-plugin/intro.md

         }
 ```

-Note that these prefrences are optional.
+**Note:** These preferences are optional.
 If they're not set, then the values in the example above are used by default.

 ## Handling errors